clean-code-craft-p-1/assignments-pu3/transcripts.md

 ## Cycle of value

-The cycle of value is a cycle of writing code, testing it, and then refactoring it to improve its quality.
+The cycle of value is about coding with tests and refactoring.
 This cycle keeps the code healthy and easy to maintain.
 It's like brushing your teeth - do it every day to keep your teeth healthy.